JuanMBV/JuanMBV/README.md

 <h1>Juan Manuel Buenrostro Valenciano</h1>

 <p>
-  Hi I’m Juan, a junior full-stack developer with 4 months of work experience building applications and services in .NET for companies around Saltillo and 1 year of experience in Java technologies like Spring Framework and JPA Hibernate making projects for the university.
-Actually, I study the last subject of computer systems engineering in TEC Saltillo.
+  Hi im Juan a full-stack developer with 1+ year experience building aplications and services in .NET for companies arround Saltillo and in Java technologies like Spring Framework and Oracle PL/SQL in development and maintance financial systems.
 </p>

 <h2>Tools</h2>